-- Keyfactor Command-Dedicated Servers: - Keyfactor Command Server-This server hosts the Keyfactor Command Management Portal, the Keyfactor Command vSCEPTM and Services roles, and the Logi Analytics Platform for report generation.
+- Keyfactor Command-Dedicated Servers1: - Keyfactor Command Server-This server hosts the Keyfactor Command Management Portal, the Keyfactor Command Services roles, and the Logi Analytics Platform for report generation.
 These roles run as ASP.NET (4.5 or higher) applications on IIS.
 Both Windows Server 2019 and 2022 are supported. - Enterprise-Shared Servers: - Microsoft SQL Server-Keyfactor Command supports Microsoft SQL Server 2017, 2019 and 2022 all with TLS encryption enabled for its primary database.
-While a dedicated SQL deployment is certainly an option, many organizations maintain a well-established SQL server farm to support multiple applications within the organization; if preferred, Keyfactor
+While a dedicated SQL deployment is certainly an option, many organizations maintain a well-established SQL server farm to support multiple applications within the organization; if preferred, Keyfactor Command can easily make use of such a service.
+Keyfactor does not recommend locating the Keyfactor Command roles on the SQL server in a production deployment.

-&lt;sup>1The roles described in this section may be co-located on a single physical or virtual server or may be further separated to multiple machines.
+1The roles described in this section may be co-located on a single physical or virtual server or may be further separated to multiple machines.